Falmouth, Cornwall: 19th and 20th centuries

-In 1805 news of Britain's victory and Admiral Nelson's death at Trafalgar was landed here from the schooner Pickle and taken to London by stagecoach.
+In 1805 news of Britain's victory and Admiral Nelson's death at Trafalgar reached Falmouth from the schooner Pickle and was taken to London by post chaise.
 On 2 October 1836 HMS Beagle anchored at Falmouth at the end of her noted survey voyage around the world.
 That evening, Charles Darwin left the ship and took the Mail coach to his family home at The Mount, Shrewsbury.
 The ship stayed a few days and Captain Robert FitzRoy visited the Fox family at nearby Penjerrick Gardens.
 Darwin's shipmate Sulivan later made his home in the nearby waterside village of Flushing, then home to many naval officers.

 In 1839 Falmouth was the scene of a gold dust robbery when £47,600 worth of gold dust from Brazil was stolen on arrival at the port.

 The Falmouth Docks were developed from 1858, and the Royal National Lifeboat Institution (RNLI) opened Falmouth Lifeboat Station nearby in 1867.
-The present building dates from 1993 and also houses Her Majesty's Coastguard.
+The present building dates from 1993 and also houses HM Coastguard.
 The RNLI operates two lifeboats from Falmouth: Richard Cox Scott, a 17 m Severn-class all-weather boat, and B-916 Robina Nixon Chard, an Atlantic 85 inshore lifeboat.

 Near the town centre is Kimberley Park, named after the Earl of Kimberley who leased the park's land to the borough of Falmouth.
 Today the park has exotic and ornate plants and trees.

+Falmouth was connected to Plymouth and the rest of the United Kingdom by electric telegraph on 30 August 1857.
+The telegraph office was adjoining the Custom House and Globe Hotel.
+In 1869 the telegraph office moved to the new Falmouth Post Office on Church Street.